DSoares96/acaiExpress/readme.md

 # Açaí Express

-- Desenvolvido apenas com HTML e CSS, formulário integrado para o cliente com MailChimp
+- Desenvolvido apenas com HTML e CSS!